enthought/envisage/docs/source/envisage_core_documentation/extension_points.rst

         # The 'contributes_to' trait metadata tells Envisage the ID of the
         # extension point that this trait contributes to.
         messages = List(contributes_to='acme.motd.messages')

         def _messages_default(self):
-            """ Trait initializer. """
+            """ Returns the default value for the ``messeges`` trait. """

             # It is good practise to only import your extensions when they
             # are actually required.
-	    from messages import messages
+            from .messages import messages

             return messages

         ...

 The messages are contributed simply by creating a list trait and setting its "contributes_to" metadata to the ID of the extension point that we want to